Know ● Claim ● Own ● Live

 As Featured In

-At the heart of my work—therapy, writing, speaking, and education—is this belief:
+At the heart of all my work—therapy, writing, speaking, and education—is this:

 Your FULL story matters.